Fine Arts Building at UTM

 In past years we've held our potlucks at the Interfaith Center on the University of Tennessee at Martin's campus and the Fine Arts building's "Little Theater", but we've been fortunate enough to outgrow each space.
 After we sold out of 600 bowls in 2 hours, we knew it was time to move again.
 In 2017 we moved our potluck of 1,500 bowls to the Student Life Center on UTM campus.

 In 2020 and 2021 we moved once again, this time to an online event instead of an in-person community potluck.
-This year, 2022, we have returned to the in person community potluck and will not be selling bowls online.
-Bowls are available during the in person event on November 19th at the Boling University Center on the UTM campus.
-Soup and treats will be served.
+For the 2022 potluck we returned to the in person community potluck in the Ballroom of the Boling University Center on the UTM campus.

 Our Partner